 Muscle relaxants are ideally prescribed for acute rather than chronic pain.
 They may be an option if pain is preventing you from getting enough sleep.
 Because muscle relaxants cause drowsiness, they can help you get rest when you take them at night.

-No matter what kind of muscle relaxer you take, you’ll experience one or more side effects.
+No matter what kind of muscle relaxer you take, it is common to have side effects.
 Some muscle relaxants, however, can have potentially serious side effects, like liver damage.
 Your doctor will work with you to find the medication that makes the most sense for your situation.

 The most common side effects include: